 In accordance with NEPA and our policy, we evaluated alternatives to the Projects.
 The purpose of this evaluation is to determine whether there are reasonable alternatives that would result in less environmental impact than the Projects as proposed while still meeting the Projects' objectives.
-As described in section 1.1, Rover indicated that the Project objectives were to:
+As described in section 1.1, Rover indicated that the Rover Project objectives were to:

-- move natural gas from producers' processing plants or interconnections in Pennsylvania, West Virginia, and Ohio to interconnections with certain Midwest pipeline interconnections in Ohio and Michigan; - transfer up to 3.25 Bcf/d of natural gas supply from the Marcellus and Utica Shale producers in Pennsylvania, West Virginia, and Ohio through interconnections with existing pipeline infrastructure in Ohio and Michigan to supply interstate natural gas pipelines and storage facilities as well as markets in the Gulf Coast, Midwest, and Canadian regions; - increase the diversity of supply through bi-directional metering to allow access to the East Coast, Gulf Coast, and Chicago markets and offset the reduction of available gas supply from traditional supply areas that historically served Ohio and Michigan; and - provide local Midwest gas consumers with access to readily available, stable, and competitively priced gas supply for local distribution companies connected to the Project.
+- move natural gas from producers' processing plants or interconnections in Pennsylvania, West Virginia, and Ohio to interconnections with certain Midwest pipeline interconnections in Ohio and Michigan; - transfer up to 3.25 Bcf/d of natural gas supply from the Marcellus and Utica Shale producers in Pennsylvania, West Virginia, and Ohio through interconnections with existing pipeline infrastructure in Ohio and Michigan to supply interstate natural gas pipelines and storage facilities as well as markets in the Gulf Coast, Midwest, and Canadian regions; - increase the diversity of supply through bi-directional metering to allow access to the East Coast, Gulf Coast, and Chicago markets and offset the reduction of available gas supply from traditional supply areas that historically served Ohio and Michigan; and - provide local Midwest gas consumers with access to readily available, stable, and competitively priced gas supply for local distribution companies connected to the Rover Project.

 Panhandle stated that the purpose of its Project is to construct and operate the system modifications that would allow Panhandle to meet the new demand for east-to-west transportation and still maintain its existing obligations from west-to-east contracts.
+The Panhandle Project would increase capacity on its system to accommodate the increase being delivered from the Rover Project.

 Trunkline stated that the purpose of its Project is to modify and update existing facilities to provide bi-directional transmission of natural gas from the Midwest to the Gulf Coast region.
+These updates would allow Trunkline to provide service to Rover using the increased capacity from the bi-directional flows.